Ph3bian/blog-app/README.md

 ## Project Description (User Stories)

-- User can view all blog post
+- User can view all blog posts
 - User can see full details of single article and comment
-- User can create blog post
+- User can create new blog post

 ## Hosted Url